Nonlocal Co-occurrence for Image Downscaling: Introduction

 \section{Introduction}

-Display technology is evolving at an exponential rate.
-It has brought a substantive increase in display devices offering a wide range of image resolutions (e.g., computer monitors, laptop computer screens, personal digital assistants, mobile phones, i-phones, i-pad etc.).
-In recent days, we rarely view a photo at its original resolution.
-Instead, it is instantly reduced from its original multi-megapixel size to much smaller dimensions to be viewed on a camera viewfinder, on a computer/mobile screen, or on the web.
-To convert images with different resolutions (as two devices may have different display dimensions), it is desirable to develop efficient image downscaling and upsampling (super-resolution) techniques.
-The goal of image downscaling is to produce a lower resolution image by removing pixels while preserving the original image content as much as possible \cite{oztireli2015perceptually,weber2016rapid,hou2017deep, saeedan2018detail, kim2018task}.
-In addition to the conversion between different image sizes, image downscaling is also used in image coding.
-There, downscaling is performed before compression step, and then the missing pixels are interpolated after decompression.
-In the similar direction, the downscaling of frames are performed in SD/HD video coding.
-However, researchers are yet to draw a substantial attention towards developing efficient algorithms for image downscaling.
+The evolving display technology has brought a substantive increase in display devices offering a wide range of image resolutions.
+These days, we rarely view a photo at its original resolution.
+It happens quite frequently that we reduce its original size (megapixel) to much smaller dimensions to be viewed on.
+To convert an images to a different resolution, it is desirable to develop efficient image downscaling and upsampling (super-resolution) techniques.
+Downscaling is nothing but a fundamental compression process by which the size of the high-resolution (HR) input image is reduced to generate a low-resolution (LR) output image \cite{occorsio2022lagrange}.
+The goal of image downscaling is to produce a lower resolution image by removing pixels while preserving the original image content as much as possible \cite{duchon1979lanczos}.
+In addition, downscaling is also an integral step in image coding (downscaling is performed before the compression step).
+In similar direction, downscaling of frames are performed in SD/HD video coding.
+Image downscaling is also intensively used for fast browsing or sharing purposes \cite{chen2020learned}.
+There is a substantial need to develop efficient algorithms for image downscaling.